MarkSmrnw/RePCc/README.md

 - The script automatically creates firewall rules for PRIVATE NETWORKS.
 If you cant access the remote via IP:8000, make sure your servers network is set to PRIVATE!

-The service will automatically configure to run on boot (DELAYED-AUTO).

 ## Removal guide

 - Run the `disable.bat` batch inside of scripts, it'll remove everything, including the firewall rules.